k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15_task_subset_component.md

 However, when the data is not extracted from the source, the subset moves and is located between the [Test data store] and the [Target] components:

-- Getting pre-extracted or pre-generated data from the TDM test data store:
+- Getting pre-extracted or pre-generated data from the TDM Test Data Store:

   ![subset example](images/task_widget_subset_example1.png)